-When several people, be it mothers, fathers, grandparents or babysitters are caring for a preschooler, things can get confusing.
-Several concerns with travel safety may arise.
+When several people — be it mothers, fathers, grandparents or babysitters — are caring for a preschooler, things can get confusing.
+Travel safety concerns may arise.

 A consistent transportation plan is especially critical when traveling with preschoolers who feel too independent for a car seat.

-“Our older girls, who are now 9 and 7, have absolutely no issues with staying buckled in at all times.
+“Our older girls had absolutely no issues with staying buckled in at all times.
 However, our 2-year-old daughter discovered how to unbuckle the top strap on her car seat, and once I had to immediately stop the car,” says Sarah Strayer, Palm Beach County mother of three.

 This experience has led her to caution parents to prepare ahead and never assume all children will behave the same way in the car.